 Remember that whatever you bring to the platform must be carried onto the train and upstairs.

-Conductors can help you get your belonging onto the train, but you still need to schlep them onboard.
-If you have special needs, Amtrak has ways to assist.
+Conductors can help you get your belongings onto the train, but must still schlep your bags once they are onboard.
+If you have special needs, Amtrak offers assistance, but please notify them when booking.

 Baggage On Superliner Trains (Bi-Level)